y86-dev/blog/safe-pinned-initialization/overview.md

 In order to aid the second perspective, I will try to cater specifically to C-only kernel developers.
 While this document is written with C developers in mind, it does not explain the basic concepts of Rust.
-So if you are not at all familiar with Rust, I would recomend reading at least chapters 3 and 4 of the [Rust book].
+So if you are not at all familiar with Rust, I would recommend reading at least chapters 3 and 4 of the [Rust book].

 I want to remove `unsafe` from the `Mutex<T>` initializing API [in the Linux kernel][kernel-mutex].